MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-troubleshoot.md

 If errors occur in accessing a published application or in publishing applications, check the following options to see if Microsoft Entra application proxy is working correctly:

 * Open the Windows Services console.
 Verify that the **Microsoft Entra application proxy connector** service is enabled and running.
-Look at the application proxy service properties page, as shown in the image:
+Look at the application proxy service properties page, as shown in the image.
   ![Microsoft Entra application proxy connector Properties window screenshot](./media/application-proxy-troubleshoot/connectorproperties.png)
 * Open Event Viewer and look for application proxy connector events in **Applications and Services Logs** > **Microsoft** > **AadApplicationProxy** > **Connector** > **Admin**.
 * Review detailed logs.
 [Turn on application proxy connector session logs](application-proxy-connectors.md#under-the-hood).